 1 In applying 8.6.1.1, Part 1, the averaged stresses of multiple elements within the range deemed appropriate by the Society may be taken as the reference stress for locations where the mesh size specified in 8.3.1.2 is applied.
-A range that web depth of corrugated bulkhead is divided into three parts (that is, approximately $300 \text{ mm} \times 300 \text{ mm}$) is to be taken as the standard range.
+A range for which the web depth of the vertically corrugated bulkhead is divided into three parts (that is, approximately $300 \text{ mm} \times 300 \text{ mm}$) is to be taken as the standard range.